Chapter 3706-2 Grants

 (2) "Air Quality Facility" means an air quality facility as defined in division (G) of section 3706.01 of the Revised Code.

-(3) "Clean Air Act Amendments" refers to the Clean Air Act Amendments of 1990, as promulgated in 104 Stat.
+(4) "Clean Air Act " refers to the federal Clean Air Act of 1970 as codified in 42 U.S.C.
+7401 et seq. and revisions, such as the Clean Air Act Amendments of 1990, as promulgated in 104 Stat.
 2399, 42 U.S.C.
 7401, and the regulations adopted thereunder.

 (a) Principal place of business in the state;

 (b) Maintains offices or operating facilities in the state;